 We also source products that we think may help people with similar needs to her son but the more we think about it the more we see the need for everyone to have and use emergency identification in all types of situations.

 Jodie has served as a board member and fundraising co-ordinator at various sporting and charitable organisations.
 In doing this she got to see first-hand how many of these organisations struggle to run without important funding and help from the community.
-For this reason, Cheeky Echidna will feature a different special needs or educational organisation at times throughout the year to bring awareness of their cause to the wider community.
-We will also donate a percentage of proceeds from each sale during that time to the cause.
+For this reason, Cheeky Echidna will also give back to special needs or educational organisations at times throughout the year to help their cause and the wider community.

 We believe in our products, and hope they can bring some peace of mind, in case the worst happens.